-If your skin’s sensitive, I recommend you start with gentler forms of retinoids, like retinyl palmitate and hydroxypinacolone retinoate.
+If your skin’s sensitive, I recommend you start with gentler forms of retinoids, like retinaldehyde and hydroxypinacolone retinoate.
 They’re not as effective as retinol but they’re so gentle, they’re unlikely to irritate your skin.
 (Seriously, if your skin can’t take this, retinoids are definitely NOT for you).

 - Paula’s Choice Skin Recovery Super Antioxidant Concentrate Serum with Retinol ($34.00): A low strength retinol for beginners with dry skin.
 It’s chockfull of every antioxidant under the sun to prevent premature wrinkles.
 Available at Paula’s Choice

 3. Go Slow And Increase Frequency Gradually

 Retinoids are not like other skincare products.
 You can’t use them every day and expect them to give you gorgeous skin.
 You have to work your way up there.

 When you first start out, use retinoids only twice a week.
-As your skin gets used to them (you’ll know when this happens – your skin will look smooth and radiant instead than red and flaky), build up frequency gradually.
+As your skin gets used to them (you’ll know when this happens – your skin will look smooth and radiant instead of red and flaky), build up frequency gradually.

 Overtime, some of you may be able to use retinoids daily.
 Others may want to stick to 3/4 times a week.
 I personally use retinol only every other night (I alternate it with glycolic acid).